mrdanadams/surveyor/README.md

-# srvyr (Surveyer) - See your responsive designs at all breakpoints at once
+# srvyr (Surveyor) - See your responsive designs at all breakpoints at once

 Srvyr is meant to make testing your responsive sites easier so you can find the problems that inevitably come up when doing any non-trivial design for many screen sizes and devices.